Swiss tourists flown home from South America and Africa

 The first flights carrying Swiss tourists stranded in different parts of the world have arrived at Zurich Airport as part of a major repatriation effort organised by the Swiss government and other countries.

-The foreign ministry said planes from Bogotà (Colombia), San José (Costa Rica) and Casablanca (Morocco) had landed at Switzerland's main airport on Tuesday and Wednesday.
+The foreign ministry said planes from Bogotà (Colombia), San José (Costa Rica) and Casablanca (Morocco) had landed at Switzerland's main airport on Tuesday and Wednesday with about 560 tourists.

 An additional flight from Lima (Peru) is expected over the next two days.